mvpinoystat/privacy_policy/OurLadyOfPortaVaga.md

    https://policies.google.com/privacy/partners

-   The above link also indicates how you can control the information collected by Google on your mobile device.
+   The above link also indicates how you can control information collected by Google on your mobile device.

    **Links to Other Sites**